Trainer#

 composer.algorithms for the different algorithms built into Composer.

-• algorithm_passes ([AlgorithmPass | Tuple[AlgorithmPass, int] | Sequence[AlgorithmPass | Tuple[AlgorithmPass, int]], optional) โ€“
+• algorithm_passes ([AlgorithmPass | tuple[AlgorithmPass, int] | Sequence[AlgorithmPass | tuple[AlgorithmPass, int]], optional) โ€“

 Optional list of passes to change order in which algorithms are applied.
 These passes are merged with the default passes specified in Engine.
 If None, then no additional passes will be used. (default: None)